 Hierarchy in its core sense as well as how leaders treat their employees can be a huge factor in shaping the organisational culture.
-People with open-door policies and options of sharing and expressing will be more content with the hierarchy than people who must follow a strict model of hierarchy.
+People with opendoor policies and options of sharing and expressing will be more content with the hierarchy than people who have to follow a strict model of hierarchy.